Healthy Homes Assessment Rongotai

 Draught Stopping Rongotai

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections